KartikeeMehta/KartikeeMehta/README.md

 # 💫 About Me:

-Hi, I’m Kartikee — a full-stack engineer focused on building<br>reliable, scalable web applications and clean system architectures.<br><br><br><br>I’m currently working on<br>Building full-stack web applications with React, Node.js, and MongoDB, focusing on real-world use cases.<br>I’m looking to collaborate on<br>Full-stack projects, product-based applications, and scalable web platforms.<br> I’m looking for help with<br>Advanced system design, performance optimization, and backend scalability.<br> I’m currently learning<br>System design principles, production-level backend patterns, and application architecture.<br>Ask me about<br>Full-stack development, REST APIs, React, Node.js, MongoDB, and clean code practices.<br><br>Fun fact<br>I enjoy simplifying complex problems into maintainable and scalable solutions.
+I’m Kartikee, a full-stack engineer focused on building scalable web applications and clean system architectures.

+I care about how systems are designed, how data flows, and how products behave in real-world usage — not just how they look or ship.

+### 🔧 Currently Working On
+Production-ready full-stack applications using React, Node.js, and MongoDB.

+### 🤝 Open to Collaborate On
+Product-focused platforms and scalable web systems.

+### 🧠 Exploring
+System design, backend scalability, and performance optimization.

+### 💬 Ask Me About
+Full-stack development, REST APIs, and application architecture.

+### ⚡ Fun Fact
+I enjoy turning complex problems into simple, maintainable systems.

 ## 🌐 Socials: